 Cleaning Up a Cannabis Grow Operation

 With the legalization of marijuana, some black-market growers are abandoning their illegal cannabis grow operations.
 Grow ops, often set up in rented properties, can leave a mess for landlords to clean up.
-Many of these properties are also put up for sale and then become the responsibility of the homebuyer.
-Identifying a grow-op is often not that difficult because of the distinctive and lingering odor.
-However, eliminating that odor and identifying other potentially dangerous issues and modifications is another matter.
+Many of these properties are put up for sale and then become the responsibility of the home buyer.
+Identifying a grow op is not difficult because of the distinctive, lingering odor.
+However, eliminating odors and identifying other potentially dangerous issues and modifications is another matter.

-Modifications to ventilation, air conditioning, electrical, and water lines are common in indoor cannabis grow operations.
+Modifications to ventilation, air conditioning, electrical, and water lines are common for indoor cannabis grow operations.

 Growing plants indoors creates high humidity that needs to be expelled.
-Different approaches to this could involve splicing into existing household ductwork.
-New ductwork could also be “installed” by cutting holes in the building to exhaust to the exterior, or worse, exhausting to somewhere else inside the structure.
-Exhaust ducted into attic, crawlspace, or wall cavities can lead to mold problems and potentially structural damage.
+Different approaches to this could involve splicing into existing household duct work.
+New duct work can also be “installed” by cutting holes in the building to exhaust to the exterior, or worse, exhausting elsewhere inside the structure.
+Exhaust ducted into the attic, crawlspace, or wall cavities can lead to mold problems and potential structural damage.

 Holes created in the building envelope for ventilation may not be weather tight which could allow rainwater or pests access.

 The use of pesticides and fungicides can also lead to site contamination.
 Pesticide residues can remain on surfaces.
-Pesticides could also be spilled or disposed of on site.
-There may be soil contamination or pesticide-soaked building materials from any spills that occurred.
-Surface or soil lab sampling may be necessary to determine the extent of the contamination.
+Pesticides could also be spilled or disposed of on site leading to soil contamination or pesticide-soaked building materials.
+Surface or soil lab sampling may be necessary to determine the extent of such contamination.

-Another potential hazard is that the property was also used for the manufacture of other drugs, such as methamphetamines.
-Contaminants from meth pose a health hazard for those performing the cleanup if they aren’t properly protected.
+Another potential hazard is that the property may have been used for the manufacture of other drugs, such as methamphetamine.
+Contaminants from meth production pose health hazards for those performing a cleanup if they aren’t properly protected.